Specifications of Ocean Gala

-The 40,171-ton, 1,760-passenger cruise ship Island Escape (now Ocean Gala) was sold by Thomson Cruises to Cruise Holdings Inc. (a consortium of investors based in South Florida) in December 2015.
-Columbia Cruise Services (CCS) was awarded with the Full Management of the cruise ship.
-Island Escape was in Brest (France) shipyard where she was renamed "Ocean Gala".
-U.S. Shipbrokers managed the vessel's sale in 2015 and became the commercial management firm for the ship.
+The 1800-passenger ship Island Escape was sold by Thomson Cruises to Cruise Holdings Inc (a consortium of South Florida-based investors) in December 2015.
+Columbia Cruise Services (CCS) was awarded the vessel's Full Management.
+Island Escape was drydock-refurbished at Damen Shiprepair Brest (France)/shipyard then renamed "Ocean Gala".
+US Shipbrokers managed the vessel's sale in 2015 and became its commercial management firm.

-In August 2016 mv Ocean Gala was put up for sale for around $20 million.
-Floating Accommodations claimed that a sale might be necessary to cover losses they would incur if Migrationsverket (Swedish migration agency) failed to pay a 54M kronor ($6.44M) bill the company had sent to the agency for the costs of running the vessel.
+In August 2016, Ocean Gala was put up for sale for EUR 17,8 million (~USD 20M).
+Floating Accommodations claimed that a sale might be necessary to cover losses they would incur if Migrationsverket failed to pay a SEK 54M kronor (USD 6,44M) bill the company had sent to the agency for the costs of running the vessel.
 Migrationsverket insisted that the agreement to house asylum seekers on Ocean Gala had been null and void since July.